-Introduction to MPI, Part One
+Introduction to MPI, Part One (Hands-on)

 On contemporary computers, speeding up computations is most often achieved by employing multiprocessors concurrently on shared‐memory multi‐cored nodes or multiprocessor distributed‐memory clusters.
 MPI is a library of communication functions to enable and enhance multiprocessing on these computer architectures.
 This tutorial introduces many of the basic MPI functions through practical examples.
 Working knowledge of C or Fortran is required to attend the course.
 Basic knowledge of Unix/Linux will be helpful.
 MPI Part Two is a sequel to MPI Part One while MPI Part Three is a hands-on practice session for both MPI Part One and Part Two.

 If you try to sign up for this tutorial and find that it is full, please send email to email@example.com and we will do our best to accomodate you.